Kozo K-27 Boiler

 trued up on the mill.
 The three large holes in the copper will be used

 for the 1/4" staybolts.
-The two smaller holes at far left will be
+The two smaller holes at far left

 used to secure the mudring while it is being soldered in place.
 This